greggersaurus/OpenSteamController/ReverseEngineering/README.md

              * dump binary memory privperiph.bin 0xe0000000 0xe0100000

 TODO: What about 0x40048030 and brown-out detect?
-TODO: What about 0x10000258 and setting to 8 to indicate proper hw?
+TODO: What about 0x10000258 and setting to 8 to indicate proper hw (after EEPROM "read")?

 ##### Breakdown of Input Arguments